willzeng274/aifluence/README.md

 - **B2B**: Businesses can build persistent, custom brand ambassadors tailored to their market segment.
 - **B2C**: Individual users or niche entrepreneurs can create lifestyle personas to explore passive-income opportunities—similar to dropshipping, but with content instead of products.

----

-## 🛠️ How We Built It
+## How We Built It

 **Frontend:**
-We used **Next.js** with **React** and **Tailwind CSS** to build an immersive and highly interactive onboarding and dashboard experience.
+We used **Next.js** with **React** and **Tailwind CSS** to build an interactive onboarding and dashboard experience.
 The frontend lets users walk through persona creation, view posting history, and trigger or modify post schedules.

 **Backend Server:**
 Our API server was built using **FastAPI**.
 It handles influencer initialization, scheduling, and communication with third-party services.
 It uses a local **SQLite** database to persist influencer data, metadata, and scheduling information.